phetsims/aqua/doc/continuous-testing-management.md

 # Tests, and changing what is tested

 `perennial/js/listContinuousTests.js` controls what tests are run.
 Simply commit/push to change what will be tested on the next CT snapshot.
-Run `node js/listContinuousTests.js` in perennial in order to test the output.
+Run `sage run js/listContinuousTests.js` in perennial in order to test the output.

 There is no need to restart the CT server or other interfaces to change what is tested (unless a new test type is added, etc.)